xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_express_checkout.md

 *   If you already have a Paypal account, then you should specify the email you created your Paypal account with.
 *   If you do not yet have a Paypal account, then you can specify the email you are going to create your Paypal account with and create the account itself later on.

-## Setting up Express Checkout with API credentials
+## Setting up Express Checkout with API Credentials
 For a full-fledged Express Checkout implementation allowing payments and post-checkout operations, you will need to use the API option:

 ![xc5_pp_express_api_credentials_section.png]({{site.baseurl}}/attachments/ref_vHffMFLk/xc5_pp_express_api_credentials_section.png)